 Al-Manara Square is an important landmark of the city.
 It took its name when, between 1930 and 1940, the power station that provided Ramallah with electricity was fixed in the centre of Al-Manara.
 The man in charge of lighting the city used to switch on the lights of the main streets and the few nearby houses in the evening.
 Things changed later when the Jerusalem Electric Company was founded.

 Ramallah was incorporated as a city in the year 1908, with Elias Audi as its first mayor.
-The twenty-fourth mayor was an Israeli who was appointed by the Israeli military governor.
+The 24th mayor was an Israeli who was appointed by the Israeli military governor.
 In 1994, the Palestinian Authority took over and, later, Dr. Issa Ziadeh was appointed mayor of the city.
 After he passed away, Mr. Ayoub Rabah took over until a new election was held.
 At present, Mousa Hadid is the city’s mayor.

 Ramallah has expanded in all directions, especially to the west where thousands of new houses and buildings cover the al-Tireh area and surroundings.
 Ramallah today is not only the home of its inhabitants but also the temporary administrative capital of Palestine.
-People here enjoy openness, tolerance, and a multitude of cultural and educational activities.
+People there enjoy openness, tolerance, and a multitude of cultural and educational activities.

 Kadoura, Yousef.
 The History of Ramallah, New York, 1954 (in Arabic).